 What does a somatic session look like?

 A somatic session is similar to other forms of therapy, I'll listen to you with attuned empathy in a safe non-judgmental and non-pathologizing manner.
 We may work with past wounds, current stressors, symptoms, and fears, or future worries and goals.
 In addition, I'll facilitate understanding and integration by emphasizing internal physical perception.
 For example, I may direct your attention to what sensations are present in relation to a thought or emotion.
 Since many movements and gestures are outside ones awareness, and reflect an integrative link to our psyche, we may explore habitual and non-habitual gestures, protective stances, spontaneous movement, and frozen or blocked impulses.
-We are likely to explore how you are in relation or resonance with another, and always with explicitly stated permission, I may incorporate touch.
+We are likely to explore how you are in relation or resonance with another.

 Somatic Psychotherapists work with clients in a holistic manner bringing greater awareness to the body as perceived from within, supporting healthy integration of body, mind, and relationships.
 I understand that your body has an innate wisdom and drive toward health, I'll guide you along this path as you acquire insight to ranges of formation, claiming and reclaiming resources needed to grow the existence you envision for yourself.